It may have taken about fifty years for ‘Go set a Watchman’ to be published, because of Harper Lee’s uncertainties!

 I was filled with personal wonderment as I read the sheets of yellowing paper.
 Here were my thoughts, my emotions, my ideas of a lifetime ago.

-All, however, transported me back to another time, another world, another life which was connected yet somehow detached from myself.
+All, however, transported me back to another time, another world, another life that was connected yet somehow detached from myself.
 It was like an out-of-body experience, but somehow less direct, less united.

 Possibly that is the effect of passing years?

 Bunched at the back of this folder was a wad of A4 sheets held together by a rusting paperclip.
 I started to read, it was an untitled story.
-A light-hearted black comedy, if it is at all possible, of selfishness, of greed, of impatience and latent curses.
+A light-hearted black comedy, if it is at all possible, of selfishness, of greed, impatience, and latent curses.

 You see, I first scribbled out a rough draft of a storyline in 1978 according to the dates on the draft.
 This (first?) draft had no title and no end.